 Here is a look at some of the ways running can help increase your height.
 It might not increase too much of your height, but people will notice a change in your tallness.

-1. It stretches the spine
+1. It Stretches the Spine

 According to Steady Health, this is the first way of how running contributes to your height.
-The spine is supposedly the most susceptible part of the body that relates to the posture.
+The spine is supposedly the most susceptible part of the body that relates to posture.
 An inactive lifestyle or other activities that lead to a poor posture can end up compressing the spinal vertebrae.

-Unlike most of other exercises, running will force you to get off your comfortable position and get moving.
+Unlike most other exercises, running will force you to get off your comfortable position and get moving.
 For that, your body is kept busy , which in turn maintains a proper posture.

 When your spine is decompressed, and it is more upright, your posture will also be upright.
 As you might have noticed, many people try to straighten their back so as to look taller.

 The good thing about the effect of intensive running is that the released hormones will be effective in the body for about 24 hours after the exercise.

-3. repairing of microfractures
+3. Repairing of Micro-fractures

-As pointed out in Find Health Tips, running also contributes to a height increase by repairing the Microfractures in the body.
-When you run for short distances at top speeds, it will repair the microfractures around the ankle area or the lower shin.
+As pointed out in Find Health Tips, running also contributes to a height increase by repairing the Micro-fractures in the body.
+When you run for short distances at top speeds, it will repair the micro-fractures around the ankle area or the lower shin.

 If you want to run basically to simply get taller, you might be disappointed (sorry Skee Lo) You will end up adding only 3 inches or so to your normal height.

 What running does is to reveal your hidden height by fixing your posture.
 You will have relaxed shoulders, a straight back, and your head will stay up.
 In other words, running helps to fix the curved posture that makes a person appear shorter.

-4. sprinting or long distance? what's the best way to run to increase your height?
+4. Sprinting or Long distance?
+What's the best way to Run to Increase your Height?